mmoreram/php-formatter/README.md

-  help                   Displays help for a command list                   Lists commands formatter formatter:header:fix   Ensures that all PHP files has header defined in config file formatter:use:sort     Sort Use statements
+  help                   Displays help for a command list                   Lists commands formatter formatter:header:fix  Ensures that all PHP files has header defined in config file formatter:strict:fix  Ensures that all PHP files have strict mode defined in config file.
+Only valid for >=PHP7.0 formatter:use:sort    Sort Use statements
 ```

 ### Sort all Use Statements